 11. Appreciate the Arts at Musée des Beaux Arts

-It also has outstanding creative archives from the North and South American, African, Asian, and the Middle East.
+It also has outstanding creative archives from North and South American, African, Asian, and the Middle East.

 The collection of more than 1,400 paintings, sculptures, sketches, and prints is exceptionally effective in works from the Dutch Golden Age.
 It features masterpieces by Pieter Bruegel the Younger, Canaletto, El Greco, Gainsborough, Picasso, Mantegna, Gauguin, Rotterdam, Tiepolo, and Veronese.